 -- Hilsen/Regards Michael Rasmussen

-Get my public GnuPG keys: michael <at> rasmussen <dot> cc https://pgp.key-server.io/pks/lookup?search=0xD3C9A00E mir <at> datanom <dot> net https://pgp.key-server.io/pks/lookup?search=0xE501F51C mir <at> miras <dot> org https://pgp.key-server.io/pks/lookup?search=0xE3E80917
+Get my public GnuPG keys: michael <at> rasmussen <dot> cc https://pgp.key-server.io/pks/lookup?search=0xD3C9A00E mir <at> datanom <dot> net https://pgp.key-server.io/pks/lookup?search=0xE501F51C mir <at> miras <dot> org https://pgp.key-server.io/pks/lookup?search=0xE3E80917 -------------------------------------------------------------- /usr/games/fortune -es says: The world really isn't any worse.
+It's just that the news coverage is so much better.

-On Tue, 13 Oct 2020 21:30:41 +0200, Ján Máté jan.mate@inf-it.com wrote:
+On Tue, 13 Oct 2020 21:30:41 +0200, Ján Máté <jan.mate@inf-it.com> wrote:

 that's true, but the "local timezone" is usually problematic (e.g. DST, ...).